 Yes.
 We will allow for some flexibility, as long as the recipient contacts us and asks for permission to carry out the revised plan.

 Impact100 Sonoma receives many more applications than we can fund each year.
 They are all compelling and valuable and we wish that we could fund them all.
-Each committee discusses applications in depth and generally selects the ones they feel will have the most benefit to our community.
+Each committee discusses applications in depth and selects the ones they believe will have the most benefit to our community as finalists to be voted upon by the entire Impact100 membership.
 We often speak to applicants if they are not selected as a grant recipient and usually encourage them to reapply the following year.